ch127001/ch127001.github.io/_posts/2018-05-07-hello-chicago.md

 ### In and around Chi-town.

 Jetlag aside, I'm happy to report ten days, both sunny and enjoyable, on a working visit to Chicago from late April to early May of this year.
-A great experience which took me from the beautiful Chicago-side shore of Lake Michigan, to many places throughout the 'The Loop' and 'Magnificent Mile' in the city, and out to the suburbs along Route 59.
+A great experience which took me from the beautiful Chicago-side shore of Lake Michigan, to many places throughout 'The Loop' and 'Magnificent Mile' in the city, and out to the suburbs along Route 59.

 ### The CME Center & Some City Sights